delucis/wasp-box/README.md

 ## wasp-data.json

-The JSON file (located in the `patchers/` directory) stores all of the cue data and several global parameters.
+The JSON file (located in the `patchers/` directory) stores all of the cue data as well as global parameters.

 ### Global parameters